Quantum cloning: Quantum cloning attacks

-Nuclear Magnetic Resonance
+Nuclear magnetic resonance

 While classical nuclear magnetic resonance is the phenomenon of nuclei emitting electromagnetic radiation at resonant frequencies when exposed to a strong magnetic field and is used heavily in imaging technology, quantum nuclear magnetic resonance is a type of quantum information processing (QIP).
 The interactions between the nuclei allow for the application of quantum logic gates, such as the CNOT.

 One quantum NMR experiment involved passing three qubits through a circuit, after which they are all entangled; the second and third qubit are transformed into clones of the first with a fidelity of 5/6.

 Another application allowed for the alteration of the signal-noise ratio, a process that increased the signal frequency while decreasing the noise frequency, allowing for a clearer information transfer.
 This is done through polarization transfer, which allows for a portion of the signal's highly polarized electric spin to be transferred to the target nuclear spin.

 The NMR system allows for the application of quantum algorithms such as Shor factorization and the Deutsch-Joza algorithm.

-Stimulated Emission
+Stimulated emission

 Stimulated emission is a type of Universal Quantum Cloning Machine that functions on a three-level system: one ground and two degenerates that are connected by an orthogonal electromagnetic field.
 The system is able to emit photons by exciting electrons between the levels.
 The photons are emitted in varying polarizations due to the random nature of the system, but the probability of emission type is equal for all – this is what makes this a universal cloning machine.
 By integrating quantum logic gates into the stimulated emission system, the system is able to produce cloned states.